 If finding ways to be more efficient and productive is one of your New Year’s resolutions, here are ten strategies that will definitely improve your daily and weekly results:

 Some people do their best work early in the morning, and others aren't fully productive until the afternoon or evening.
-Identify Your Most Productive Hours Use Your Energy Cycles to Your Advantage.
+Identify Your Most and Least Productive Time and Use Your Energy Cycles to Increase what you accomplish.

 Pick the two most important tasks on your list each day and commit to completing just those two tasks today.
 (Build your day around those two activities.)